DIPlib/diplib/INSTALL_documentation.md

 ```bash
 brew install python3 python3-pip
 ```
-We have built the documentation with Python 3.6, it is unknown if older versions will work.
+We have built the documentation with Python 3.6 and 3.9, it is unknown if versions older than 3.6 will work.

 Once Python is installed, install the required packages:
 ```bash